Legal

 Customer may not send unsolicited bulk

-messages over the Internet (i.e., "spamming")
+messages over the Internet (i.e., "spamming") and must

-of 2003 and the Australian Anti Spam Legislation 2004.
+and the Australian Anti Spam Legislation 2004.

-Mass Mailings – Customers may not
+Mass Mailings – Customers may not sending

-mass mailing to be unsolicited.
+the mass mailing to be unsolicited.

 Mailing Lists – Customers are prohibited